vault713/wallet713/README.md

 Wallet713 is:

-- a wallet for Grin.
+- a wallet for Epic-Cash.

-   [Grin](https://github.com/mimblewimble/grin) is a blockchain-powered cryptocurrency that is an implementation of the MimbleWimble protocol, with a focus on privacy and scalability.
+   [Epic-Cash](https://github.com/epiccash/epic) is a blockchain-powered cryptocurrency that is an implementation of the MimbleWimble protocol, with a focus on privacy and scalability.
 In MimbleWimble, transactions are interactive, requiring the Sender and Recipient to interact over a single round trip in order to build the transaction.

-- extends the official grin wallet functionality.
+- extends the official Epic-Cash wallet functionality.

-   wallet713 makes it easy to store, send and soon also swap grins seamlessly through a single interface.
-Built on top of the standard Grin wallet reference implementation, wallet713 extends its functionality to improve usability and reduce friction.
+   wallet713 makes it easy to store, send and soon also swap EPICs seamlessly through a single interface.
+Built on top of the standard Epic-Cash wallet reference implementation, wallet713 extends its functionality to improve usability and reduce friction.

-- integrated with the grinbox messaging relay.
+- integrated with the epicbox messaging relay.

-   For better privacy and usability, the grinbox messaging relay allows the steps to build transactions (partial transactions, or "slates") to be routed via the relay, protecting the user from exposing their IP address, and with no impact to the safety of their funds.
+   For better privacy and usability, the epicbox messaging relay allows the steps to build transactions (partial transactions, or "slates") to be routed via the relay, protecting the user from exposing their IP address, and with no impact to the safety of their funds.

 <p align="center">
   <img width="600" src="demo.svg">